-- NBCI is an organized effort by the states for the states, so contact your state department of conservation or fish & wildlife commission (check the web links under About Us), tell them you support their efforts to restore quail to America’s landscape and ask them how you can help.
+- NBCI is an organized effort by the states for the states, so contact your state’s Quail Coordinator to tell them you support their efforts to restore quail to America’s landscape and ask them how you can help.

-- Join one of the non-governmental grassroots organizations, like Quail Forever, Quail and Upland Wildlife Foundation, Quail Coalition or the National Wild Turkey Federation (yes, they have a effort on the quail’s behalf), and put your boots on the ground to help restore habitat in areas targeted by your state.
-(Again, check the web links under About Us/State Quail Coordinators.)
+- Join one of the non-governmental grassroots organizations, like Quail Forever, Quail and Upland Wildlife Foundation, Quail Coalition, or the National Wild Turkey Federation (yes, they have a effort on the quail’s behalf!) and put your boots on the ground to help restore habitat in areas targeted by your state.

-- See if any members of your Congressional delegation is a member of the Congressional Sportsmen’s Caucus.
-If so, contact him/her about the bobwhite’s plight and the NBCI.
+- See if any members of your Congressional delegation are members of the Congressional Sportsmen’s Caucus.
+If so, contact them about the bobwhite’s plight and the NBCI.

 - Contact your local county extension office and ask them what they are doing to promote improved quail habitat with agricultural interests in the county.